Sioux County Master Gardener

 The requirements to become a Master Gardener include a registration fee (currently $125) to cover the cost of educational materials and a commitment to do 40 hours of extension service.
 Individuals receive instruction in a wide range of horticulture and related areas: houseplants, flowers, turfgrass, vegetables, woody landscape plants, plant propagation, botany, fruits, soils, wildlife management, pesticide safety/ integrated pest management, plant pathology and entomology.
 The training is offered in several county extension offices throughout the state in the fall and winter months.
 The training sessions last for three hours and are usually held twice a week.
 The instructors are state and local extension specialists as well as knowledgeable, local gardeners.
 After completion of the training program, individuals become Master Gardener Interns.
 They are promoted to the title of Master Gardener upon completion of their 40-hour service commitment in their community.
 Master Gardeners can remain active members in following years by attending 6 or more hours of in-service education and contributing 6 hours of community service.

-For information about the local Master Gardner course contact - The Sioux County Extension Office, at 712-737-4230712-737-4230 or email the office at firstname.lastname@example.org , Cheryl Heronemus at email@example.com, or Anita Jeltema at firstname.lastname@example.org
+For information about the local Master Gardner course contact - Extension and Outreach office in Sioux County, at 712-737-4230 or email the office at firstname.lastname@example.org , Cheryl Heronemus at email@example.com, or Anita Jeltema at firstname.lastname@example.org

 For more information on the Iowa Extension Master Gardener Program, contact James Romer (State Master Gardener Coordinator).
 Phone number: (515) 294 - 2336(515) 294 - 2336 E-mail: email@example.com or Cynthia Haynes, firstname.lastname@example.org